Democrats likely to take aim at Bernie Sanders in South Carolina debate

-CHARLESTON, South Carolina -- Democratic rivals to Bernie Sanders are preparing to try to knock him off his front-runner perch in a debate Tuesday night before a critical South Carolina primary that could dramatically reshape the race.
+CHARLESTON, S.C. -- Democratic rivals to Bernie Sanders are preparing to try to knock him off his front-runner perch in a debate Tuesday night before a critical South Carolina primary that could dramatically reshape the race.

 Pete Buttigieg, the former mayor of South Bend, Indiana, highlighted Sanders' call for a government-financed health care system as an example of his "polarization."
 Former Vice President Joe Biden accused Sanders of trying to undermine President Barack Obama's 2012 reelection.
 And former New York Mayor Mike Bloomberg assailed Sanders' record on gun control.